 Suitcase

 I like polycarbonate hard-shell luggage for lots of different reasons.
 First, unlike soft-sided fabric luggage, you can wipe them clean when they get dirty.
 Second, they are waterproof.
 They are also lighter than you might think.
-Lastly, you can get them in all kinds of colors and patterns – you would not believe the compliments I get on my suitcase, plus on those rare occasions when I do have to check a bag, I can easily identify it on the arrivals carousel and there’s virtually zero chance that someone will try to walk away with it claiming they were confused that it was theirs.
+Lastly, you can get them in all kinds of colors and patterns – you would not believe the compliments I get on my suitcase, plus on those rare occasions when I do have to check a bag, I can easily identify it on the arrivals carousel, and there’s virtually zero chance that someone will try to walk away with it claiming they were confused that it was theirs.

 Make sure to get one with a zipper that will expand to hold the inevitable treasures you will want to buy in Mexico!